 “I found that this Bible that I was reading had in it 66 books, and then I was nearly dissuaded when I found that it had in it 1,189 chapters, and then I also found that it had 1,519 pages.
 It was formidable, but I knew if others did it that I could do it.

 “I found that there were certain parts that were hard for a 14-year-old boy to understand.
 There were some pages that were not especially interesting to me, but when I had read the 66 books and 1,189 chapters and 1,519 pages, I had a glowing satisfaction that I had made a goal and that I had achieved it.

 “Now I am not telling you this story to boast; I am merely using this as an example to say that if I could do it by coal-oil light, you can do it by electric light.
-I have always been glad I read the Bible from cover to cover” (in Conference Report, Apr.
-1974, 126–27; or Ensign, May 1974, 88).
+I have always been glad I read the Bible from cover to cover” (“Planning for a Full and Abundant Life,” Ensign, May 1974, 88).

 “The young Spencer grew to maturity at Thatcher.
 Having completed the public schools he entered the Gila Academy, the institution which had been established by the church early in the colonization of the valley.
 Later, its name was changed to the Gila Junior College.
 In 1914 he was graduated with highest honors and as president of his class.
 In addition to his scholastic achievements he was a star forward on the basketball team, and many a game was won by his accurate goal-throwing from every angle on the floor” (Udall, Improvement Era, Oct.
 1943, 591).

 Many years later, as he lay sleepless on a hospital bed, President Spencer W. Kimball reflected upon one of his early basketball experiences: